Drive-in restaurants are back in.

 Skating car hops will roll orders to your car or outdoor picnic tables, while your favorite 1950s and ‘60s tunes play in the background.
 Enjoy a root beer or old-fashioned soda fountain favorites that have been served here on the banks of beautiful Lake Winnebago since 1948.
 Visit by car or by boat – Ardy & Ed’s is located across from a public boat landing and park.

 Gus’s offers frozen custard with a different flavor-of-the-day every day, and options like Greek gyros and Italian meatballs add an international flair to the menu.
 Enjoy a “Heavy Chevy” burger while admiring the 1950s decor and stop by on a Saturday night to see hundreds of classic cars.
-And if you’re visiting summer hotspot Lake Geneva, you’re in luck – Gus’s, in Troy, is just a few minutes away.
+And if you’re visiting summer hotspot Lake Geneva, you’re in luck – Gus’s, in East Troy, is just a few minutes away.

 You’ll know you’re approaching this drive-in when you see large block letters announcing THE KILTIE on the roof –– a throwback to neon signage.
 Enjoy burgers, fries, onion rings and weekly new custard flavors, like raspberry dole whip with rainbow sprinkles.
 And keep in mind that The Kiltie is old-school through-and-through, which means they are cash only.